lfe/blog/src/_posts/2015-11-28-1721-lfe-friday---ets-introduction-part-1.md

 ETS can be thought of as a key/value store style storage, and it uses the concept of tables as the way of grouping together data.

-One of the first things that is useful to know is that ETS tables are created by a process which, unless transfered to another process, is the owner of the table.
+One of the first things that is useful to know is that ETS tables are created by a process which, unless transferred to another process, is the owner of the table.

 When the owner dies, the table gets deleted, and is no longer accessible.